julzhk/django-stdimage/README.md

     # is the same as dictionary-style call
     image = StdImageField(upload_to='path/to/img', variations={'thumbnail': (100, 75)})

-    # variations are converted to JPEGs
+    # JPEGField variations are converted to JPEGs.
     jpeg = JPEGField(
         upload_to='path/to/img',
         variations={'full': (None, None), 'thumbnail': (100, 75)},